JoshData/python-email-validator/README.rst

 do this at account creation time so you don't change the user's login information without telling them.)

-If your mail submission library does support Unicode but doesn't canonicalize addresses, you may want to replace addresses with their canonical form immediately prior to mail submission or in other cases when address rewriting is permitted:
+As noted earlier, you may want to replace addresses with their canonical form immediately prior to going to your database.

 ::

     email = validate_email(email)['email']

+See the examples below and the documentation of the ``email`` field for when normalization changes the address.

 Examples
 --------